A Tour of the Metropolitan Museum of Art – MET

 - Luohan – Yixian Glazed Ceramic Sculpture

-- This life-size, glazed pottery sculpture of a seated figure represents a Luohan which is a Chinese term for an arhat, one of the historical disciples of the Buddha.
-As Buddhist tradition developed the most important were regarded as almost bodhisattvas or fully enlightened beings, with a wide range of supernatural powers.
+- This life-size, glazed pottery sculpture of a seated figure represents a Luohan, which is a Chinese term for an arhat, one of the historical disciples of the Buddha.
+As Buddhist tradition developed, the most important were regarded as almost bodhisattvas or fully enlightened beings, with a wide range of supernatural powers.
 The understanding of these Buddhist concepts has changed over the centuries and varies between different schools of Buddhism and different regions

 - Pillow with Landscape Scenes – Zhang Family Workshop

 - This porcelain pillow was made nearly 800 years ago by members of the Zhang family who are among the few potters and painters whose names are recorded in Chinese ceramic history.
 This pillow is richly decorated with a landscape showing four people among trees and mountains.
 The ownership of a porcelain pillow and the images on it attest to the person’s status in life and death.
-A Porcelain Pillow had multiple meanings within the bedroom depending on its design.
-It also it had significance and cultural purpose within a grave and the afterlife.
-In the tomb, porcelain pillow demonstrated the success and the worth to the ancestors in their earthly role.
+A Porcelain Pillow had multiple meanings within the bedroom, depending on its design.
+It also had significance and cultural purpose within a grave and the afterlife.
+In the tomb, the porcelain pillow demonstrated the success and the worth to the ancestors in their earthly role.

 - Jar with Dragon

 - This storage Jar with Dragon painted with cobalt blue on a porcelain body was produced for the court.
 The painting depicts a mighty dragon whirling through clouds and sky.
 This mighty dragon face was popular in China in the early fifteenth century.
 It may derive from the Kirtimukha iconography, which translates to a “glorious face” that is found in Indo-Himalayan imagery.

 - Sumerian Standing Male Worshiper